 The standard climbing route is the north ridge.
 If you use the Rock of Ages approach, descend on the trail to a small mining cabin at 12,800 feet that is in need of a serious face-lift.
-Leave the trail and traverse around the basin on talus at or near the 12,800 foot contour for 0.4 mile.
+Leave the trail and traverse around the basin on talus at or near the 12,800-foot contour for 0.4 miles.
 Pass below the low saddle in the ridge and ascend 300 feet up one of several loose gullies to the crest of the north ridge just south of the saddle.
 These gullies are the worst part of the climb as you'll likely be doing the "take one step slide one step" climbing technique.

-Once on the north ridge, scramble south for 0.4 mile up and over relatively stable blocks.
+Once on the north ridge, scramble south for 0.4 miles up and over relatively stable blocks.
 Drop just off to the left (east) side of the ridge to avoid more difficult blocks.
 Do not stray too far from the crest however as this will get you into some much looser more dangerous terrain.
 Upon reaching the summit you command a view of Mount Wilson few people get the chance to see.

-BLUE: Rock of Ages saddle approach
+BLUE: Rock of Ages Saddle Approach

-GREEN: Navajo Basin approach
+GREEN: Navajo Basin Approach

 RED: Gladstone Peak North Ridge Route - Class 3

-June through September is the best time to make the climb, but the snow fall from the year before, determines the accesibility.
+June through September is the best time to make the climb, but the snowfall from the year before determines the accessibility.
 Snow is possible at any time of year, so be prepared.
-Winter climbs are possible, but only recommended for experienced climbers with the required gear.
+Winter climbs are possible but only recommended for experienced climbers with the required gear.

 October-May: Expect high snow levels and high wind in places.
 Snow can fall at any time without warning.
-You shouldnt attempt a mountain at this time if you are not an experienced climber.
-Even then, you shouldnt attempt the mountain if you are not familiar with the area.
+You shouldn't attempt a mountain at this time if you are not an experienced climber.
+Even then, you shouldn't attempt the mountain if you are not familiar with the area.
 Avalanches occur with high frequency in various places and are the single biggest killer in the Colorado winters.
 Be sure to know where these places are and avoid them if possible.
 January through March will be the coldest and windiest time with the avalanche dangers peaking in March.

 June: This is a transitional period between spring and summer.
-Snow levels start to fall quickly in June, but in the rockies, snow levels can still be quite high in June and often are.
-One of the best reasons to go in June is because it is before the monsoon season in which there is a regular occurence of lightning storms and this is also the prime time for spring snow climbing.
+Snow levels start to fall quickly in June, but in the Rockies, snow levels can still be quite high in June and often are.
+One of the best reasons to go in June is because it is before the monsoon season in which there is a regular occurrence of lightning storms and this is also the prime time for spring snow climbing.
 Snow couloirs and slopes have firmed up and allow for fun climbing.
 Freezing temperatures however still occur regularly at this time.

 September: This is the other transition period for the mountains where summer transitions into fall/winter.
 At this time, the aspens change color and the first snows begin to fall.
 Cold temperatures begin to occur regularly again and by mid-October, snow becomes permanent.
 This is hands down, the best time to climb a Colorado Peak.
 The air becomes crisp and clear and the mountains are so colorful.
 Some of my best and most vivid memories in the mountains come from September in the Colorado Rockies.